Ikwuje-peace/Ikwuje-peace/README.md

 - 🤝 I’m looking for help with **Devops and Machine learning**

-- 📝 I regularly write articles on [https://ikwujepeace.medium.com/](https://ikwujepeace.medium.com/)
+- 📝 I run a blog where I talk about tech from time to time.[https://ikwujepeace.medium.com/](https://ikwujepeace.medium.com/)

-- 💬 Ask me about **Python, Django, Technical Writing**
+- 💬 You can also ask me about anything on **Python, Backend Development, APIs, & Django** I will be happy to help!

 - 📫 How to reach me **peaceikwuje21@gmail.com**